Wars of Light and Shadow

 The Wars of Light and Shadow is a series of fantasy novels by American author Janny Wurts.
-When completed, it will consist of five story arcs, with the first four arcs complete.
+It consists of eleven volumes grouped into five story arcs, in the pattern 1 - 2 - 5 - 2 - 1.

 Background

 The series was inspired by a documentary about the Battle of Culloden Moor.
 Wurts initially planned to write a heroic fantasy about war, but after watching the film, felt that the brutality and bloodshed depicted therein belied the notion of a "righteous battle for a grandiose cause".
 She then decided to write a more gritty, realistic tale in which the lines between good and evil were blurred.

 Books

-The Wars of Light and Shadow follows the lives of two half-brothers who are rivals, but are forced to join forces against a supernatural invader.
+The Wars of Light and Shadow follows the lives of two half-brothers with magic powers (one brother has the power to control light, while the other has the power to control darkness).
+They are rivals forced to join together against a supernatural invader, which in turn curses the two brothers to wage war against each other for centuries.
 The tale is divided into five arcs as detailed below.